UW-Stevens Point campus police investigating rock found with racist, violent message

-STEVENS POINT, Wis.
-(WSAW) -- UW Stevens Point campus police are investigating a small rock painted with a message of violence and using the n-word, according to a UW-Stevens Point spokesperson, found on Schmeeckle Reserve on Wednesday.
+UW Stevens Point campus police are investigating an incident where a small rock painted with a message of violence and using the n-word was found on Schmeeckle Reserve on Wednesday, according to a UW-Stevens Point spokesperson.

 Kelly Palmgren of Stevens Point was walking in the park with her son and other children when they found the rock.
 She posted a blurred-out image of the rock in the local Facebook group "Point Rocks", a group similar to many around north central Wisconsin that hides small painted rocks with positive messages around a community.